tlwr/gorouter/docs/decisions/0002-change-tls-route-pruning-behavior-on-dial-error.md

 ## Decision

-We are going to start pruning any TLS route that has had a dial failure immediately.
+We are going to prune a TLS route on a `Dial` error _if_ the TTL of the route has passed.
+This gives the route time to recover.

 We will also be logging the cases where we are pruning versus marking an endpoint as failed and removing it from the route